cedeber/concise-rust-book/src/ch02-01-ownership.md

 ### The Slice Type

-Another data type that does not have ownership is the _silce_.
+Another data type that does not have ownership is the _slice_.
 Slices let you reference a continuous sequence of elements in a collection rather than the whole collection.

 A _string slice_, for instance, is a reference to part of a `String`.